madalin-dogaru/profiler/README.md

 Yes, I know, someone somewhere created a tool that does this.
 I just want to create my own and there's nothing you can do to stop me :)
 This will be a target profiling tool used in red teaming exercises.
 Currently still prototyping and testing various features so this is the moment when new ideas have the most impact on development.

-In the prototyping phase I will leave some hardcoded API authorization tokens in the code(for the lazy ones:)).
-These are empty test accounts that will be deleted.

 Install
 ---
 ##### 1.Clone it: